 Everyone is out to poison kids

 I can’t believe people still worry about this.
-Since Trick-or-Treating started some 80 years ago, not one kid has ever been poisoned or cut with razor blades found in apples.
-There have only been 2 reported cases of children dying while Trick-or-Treating and those had nothing to do with strangers.
+Since Trick-or-Treating restarted some 80 years ago, not one kid has ever been poisoned or cut with razor blades found in apples.
+There have only been 2 reported cases of children dying while Trick-or-Treating and those had NOTHING to do with strangers.
 One kid got into his uncle’s secret heroin supply and the parents tried to blame it on the people handing out candy.
-The other boy that died was poisoned by his own dad.
+The other boy who died was poisoned by his own dad.
 His dad spiked a pixie stick with cyanide to collect the life insurance.
-It would take a real monster to poison random children on Halloween.
+It would take a real MONSTER to poison random children on Halloween.
 Check here: http://www.snopes.com/horrors/poison/halloween.asp

 Everyone is out to hurt or kidnap kids